-The Legal Aid NSW Complex Criminal Law Barrister Panel (formerly known as the Specialist Barrister Panel (Complex Criminal Law)) will open from 1 September 2017 for applications by new applicants and panel barristers seeking reappointment.
+The Legal Aid NSW Complex Criminal Law Barrister Panel (formerly known as the Specialist Barrister Panel (Complex Criminal Law) is open for applications by new applicants and panel barristers seeking reappointment.
+Applications must be submitted by Wednesday, 11 October 2017.
 The panel is open to junior counsel only.

 Appointments to the panel will be for two years at the conclusion of the selection process, to allow for a further review of the panel and its requirements before the panel is re-opened again.
 Barristers appointed to the panel will be required to re-apply for appointment at that time.